 As I said at the beginning of this article, the key to a successful treatment is an accurate diagnosis.
-The reason the conventional approach fails is that it skips this step and gives the same treatment to everyone, regardless of the cause of their problem.
+Without understanding precisely what’s causing the problem, you may end up with a treatment that isn’t well-suited to your specific situation.

 The good news is that, once the correct diagnosis is made, patients respond very well to treatment.